httpsecure/python-yt-download/README.md

-# python-yt-download 🐍
+# Bloated boring youtube downloader🐍

-first you must install tkinter & pytube via pip
+first you must install tkinter & pytube via pip and then go